 Cuban Salsa: the Vuelta right turn

-The Vuelta right turn is borrowed from X-Body Salsa, and even though we don’t need it in Cuban Salsa, it is a nice basic turn to know and use occasionally.
-But first let us watch a Salsa “on One” tutorial for the Vuelta right turn.
+Even though we don’t need the X-Body Vuelta right turn in Cuban Salsa, it is a nice basic turn to know and use occasionally.
+The Habanero turn has its own tutorial, so let us now focus on the X-Body Vuelta right turn.

 Video 1 is a “Salsa On1” tutorial from “Dance Papi”, 2015 with Nicole Lazo as instructor.
-She often breaks down moves second to none.
+She often breaks down a move second to none.

 Vuelta with Cuban look and feel

-Just because the X-Body Vuelta right turn is not a Cuban turn, and just because even a stationary Habenero right turn with Cuban look and feel is rare in Cuban Salsa, both ways of doing the right turn is important to know and to use at least as exception to the rule.
+Just because the X-Body Vuelta right turn is not a Cuban turn, and just because we don’t need in Cuban Salsa, it is still a good turn to know, to practice, and even to use in your social dancing as an exception to the rule.

 When warming up before social dancing or even before Rueda de Casino, it is very common to walk forward and back using non Cuban Salsa basic steps, and in that context the X-body Vuelta right turn makes sense, often followed by the Lead’s hook turn on 5-6-7.

-Of cause I sometimes use the Vuelta right turn in social dancing.
-I might use it with an absolute beginner, because it is the easiest of all turns, it is stationary and very focused.
-I most often try to give the turn a Cuban slant, but sometimes with a beginner, I make the silly cue hand motion, because many beginners have learned it that way.
+I might use the X-Body Vuelta right turn in social dancing with an absolute beginner, because it is the easiest of all turns.
+I most often try to give the turn a Cuban slant, but sometimes with a beginner, I make the “silly” cue hand motion, because many beginners have learned it that way.

-Even at advanced level I might sometimes use the Vuelta right turn for fun and I might even do it the X-Body way with exaggerated prepping to make friendly fun of the X-body crowd.
-Like a dance quotation.
+Even at advanced level I might sometimes use the classic Vuelta right turn for fun and I might even do it the X-Body way with exaggerated prepping to make friendly fun of the X-body crowd.

-If I dance with some, to me unknown, Follow, and she turns out to be mostly reared in the X-body tradition, I still try to dance as Cuban as possible but with some compromises.
+If I dance with an unknown Follow, and she turns out to be mostly reared in the X-body tradition, I still try to dance as Cuban as possible but with some compromises.
 I might comfort her with a few very stylish X-Body Vuelta turns.